- Dr Barbara Bompani

 - PhD, Centre of African Studies, The University of Edinburgh

-I have been working in South Africa since 1999 undertaking research on religious organisations and Faith-based Organisations (FBOs).
-My research focuses on the dialectic relationship between faith organisations, their activities and socio-political action; the production of knowledge around faith, development and the relationship between civil society, society and politics; and the broader scale dynamics of political transformation taking place in South Africa after the end of Apartheid.
+I have been working in South Africa since 1999 undertaking research on Public Religion with a particular interest on the way religious organisations, religious ideas and religious leaders interact with public and political spheres.
+My early research focuses on the dialectic relationship between faith organisations, their activities and socio-political action; the production of knowledge around faith, development and the relationship between civil society, society and politics; and the broader scale dynamics of political transformation taking place in South Africa after the end of Apartheid.
 I have also been involved in a research project looking at the role of Christian churches in Kenya and their role in promoting biotechnology and development.
 Between 2009 and 2011 I worked on a research project that analysed the role of FBOs in South Africa to support non-citizens during the xenophobic attacks in Spring 2008 and the Churches' critical voice of State intervention.
 In 2012 I have been awarded a Leverhulme grant to investigate the role of Pentecostal Charismatic Churches in framing the public and political discourse around morality, sexuality and nationhood in Uganda.
 This was a two-year project that has run between August 2012 and July 2014.
-I am now writing up a monograph and several articles on the topic.
+I am now writing up a monograph and several articles on the topic of Religion, Sexuality and Morality in Africa.
+In November 2015 I have been a awarded, in collaboration wtih Dr. Sarah Jane Cooper Knock (Edinburgh University) and Dr. Jo Veary (Wits University) with a 3-year grant to investigate innovative methodologies to undertake reserach on urban marginalities in South Africa.
+The Security at the Margins project is funded by the ESRC and the NRF.

 I am interested in supervising PhD theses that focus on: African civil society, NGOs and FBOs, Religion and Politics, Religion and Development, South African politics; Ugandan politics; African Sexualities; LGBT rights and activism in Africa.

-In semester 2 I will convene the postgraduate course: Key Skills in Development Practice.
+In semester 2 (January to April) I co-convene the postgraduate course: Key Skills in Development Practice.
 This course will provide students with: 1.Skills to critically examine the relationship between development thinking and development practice; 2.
 Be able to appraise and utilise appropriate practical tools and instruments for a career in the international development field; 3. skills in key areas of development practice such as monitoring and evaluation, writing policy brief, applying for funding etc.

-Both courses will run on a Thursday afternoon between 2 and 3.50 pm.
+The course will run on a Thursday afternoon, January to April, between 2 and 3.50 pm.

 Global Development Academy